-Human Rights Watch: The Israeli government continues to enforce severe and discriminatory restrictions on Palestinians’ human rights; restrict the movement of people and goods into and out of the Gaza Strip; and facilitate the transfer of Israeli citizens to settlements in the occupied West Bank, an illegal practice under international humanitarian law.
+Human Rights Watch: The Israeli government continues to enforce severe and discriminatory restrictions on Palestinians’ human rights, restrict the movement of people and goods into and out of the Gaza Strip, and facilitate the transfer of Israeli citizens to settlements in the occupied West Bank, an illegal practice under international humanitarian law.

 Israel’s twelve-year closure of Gaza, exacerbated by Egyptian restrictions on its border with Gaza, limits access to educational, economic and other opportunities, medical care, clean water and electricity for the nearly 2 million Palestinians who live there.
 Eighty percent of Gaza’s population depend on humanitarian aid.

-In 2009, as a member of the the World Trade Centers Association, and co-founder of the Peace Committee, I traveled extensively through Palestine (West Bank) in an effort to establish a business and education exchange program.
+In 2009, as a member of the World Trade Centers Association and co-founder of the Peace Committee, I traveled extensively through Palestine (West Bank) in an effort to establish a business and education exchange program.
 In many towns, I was the first American to visit in decades.
 Although we received much initial collaboration and support, due to a host of political obstacles, we were unable to realize the program.
 Even the Peace Committee was disbanded.
-Fortunately, it has been recently resurrected, although in a much different form
+Fortunately, it has been recently resurrected, although in a much different form.

 Overall, I encountered a resident and entrepreneurial people.
-They didn’t want a hand out or any special privileges.
+They didn’t want hand outs or any special privileges.
 They just wanted to be free to pursue prosperity and happiness without undue restrictions and prohibitions.
 Unfortunately, poverty and oppression were evident everywhere.
-Armed Israeli guards were ubiquitous throughout the country; even controlling strict access to Palestinian places of worship along with cities and towns within the West Bank, borders, and roads.
+Armed Israeli guards were ubiquitous throughout the country, even controlling strict access to Palestinian places of worship along with cities and towns within the West Bank, borders, and roads.
 Despite my best efforts, I was unable to gain access to Gaza, where conditions were much worse.

 There are no simple solutions.
-There are been dozens of peace treaties between Israel and Palestine.
+There have been dozens of peace treaties between Israel and Palestine.
 The current outline for a Palestinian–Israeli peace agreement has been a two-state solution.
 NBC: Unfortunately, many think the Trump administration has exasperated the situation.
 Brookings Institute: The framing of the Trump administration’s plan… was that past efforts did not go far enough in prioritizing the Israeli narrative.
 World Leaders react.

 Unfortunately, it’s hard to know how to help.
 BBC News: US stops all aid to Palestinians in West Bank and Gaza.
-The UNRWA is the largest UN organization in the Gaza Strip and the only UN Agency that implements services directly; emergency assistance to Palestine refugees in Gaza as well as essential education and health services.
+The UNRWA is the largest UN organization in the Gaza Strip and the only UN Agency that implements services directly: emergency assistance to Palestine refugees in Gaza as well as essential education and health services.
 Gaza Crisis Appeal